mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

     python3.7.5 msaccucmp.py convert -d /path/to/Conv2D.Default_network-WithLossCell__backbone-AlexNet_conv3-Conv2d_Conv2D-op12.2.7.161243956333802 -out ./output -f NCHW -t npy
     ```

-    Then all input and output data of the operator can be generated under `./output`.
-Each data is saved as a file with the suffix of `.npy`, and the data format is `NCHW`.

-    The generated results are as follows:
+    All input and output data for this operator can be generated under `./output`.
+Each data is saved as a file with the `.npy` suffix in the format `NCHW`.
+The result is as follows:

     ```text
     Conv2D.Default_network-WithLossCell__backbone-AlexNet_conv3-Conv2d_Conv2D-op12.2.7.161243956333802.input.0.32x256x13x13.npy